Comfortable Treatment for an Infected Tooth

 During root canal treatment, your specialist will remove the pulp inside the canal of the tooth root, carefully clean and disinfect the inside of the tooth, and then seal it closed with a special type of filling.
 This focused treatment can save your tooth—root canals treat and save millions of teeth each year.

 If you or your child need a root canal, turn to the experts at Balaci Oral and Facial Surgery in Lebanon, PA.
-Dr. Balaci or Dr. Forbes will walk you through the treatment process to ensure optimal results and a comfortable experience.
+Dr. Balaci, Dr. Forbes, or Dr. Murphy will walk you through the treatment process to ensure optimal results and a comfortable experience.

-Dr. Balaci and Dr. Forbes at Balaci Oral and Facial Surgery in Lebanon, PA, provide a variety of services to restore your oral health and smile, including root canal treatment, for patients of all ages.
+Dr. Balaci, Dr. Forbes, and Dr. Murphy at Balaci Oral and Facial Surgery in Lebanon, PA, provide a variety of services to restore your oral health and smile, including root canal treatment, for patients of all ages.
 Contact us today, and our knowledgeable team is happy to schedule an appointment for you or a member of your family in our welcoming and state-of-the-art practice.
 We appreciate the opportunity to care for you.

 Why Are Root Canals Necessary?